Nice3point/RevitTemplates/source/Nice3point.Revit.AddIn.Solution/Readme.md

 4. Make a commit.
 5. Push your changes to GitHub, everything will happen automatically, and you can follow the progress in the Actions section of the repository page.

+---#else
+### Compiling a solution on GitHub

+Pushing commits on GitHub will start a pipeline compiling the solution for all specified Revit versions.
+That way, you can check if the plugin is compatible with different API versions without having to spend time building it locally.

+---#endif
+---#endif
 ### Solution structure

 | Folder  | Description                                                                |
 |---------|----------------------------------------------------------------------------|
 | build   | Nuke build system.
 Used to automate project builds                         |
+---#if (installer)
 | install | Add-in installer, called implicitly by the Nuke build                      |
+---#endif
 | source  | Project source code folder.
 Contains all solution projects                 |
 | output  | Folder of generated files by the build system, such as bundles, installers |